-Central Bank fines and disqualifies ex-INBS executive Tom McMenamin
+Central Bank fines and disqualifies Ex-INBS executive Tom McMenamin

 The Central Bank decided in 2015 to set up a public inquiry into the actions of Mr McMenamin, INBS’s long-standing managing director Michael Fingleton, its one-time finance director John Stanley Purcell, former head of UK lending, Gary McCollum.

-Some 26 witnesses gave evidence at public hearings between last December and June.
+Some 26 witnesses gave evidence at public hearings between last December and June as part of the first phase of the inquiry, concerning the workings of INBS’s credit committee.
 However, it emerged in October that public hearings had been delayed since the summer due to what the Central Bank referred to as the “illness of one of the persons concerned”, known to be Mr Fingleton (81).

+Mr McMenamin conceded to the inquiry in June that the agendas for credit committee meetings were “a sham” and that a number of issues listed for discussion never came up during regular meetings.
+These included large loans in arrears, reports on sectoral concentration, as well as issues raised by internal auditors, outside advisers or regulators.

 This settlement with concludes the Central Bank’s inquiry into Mr McMenamin.
 The regulator said it has no effect on the ongoing inquiry into other persons concerned with the management of INBS.